 Pregnant women have symptoms and outcomes similar to those of other people, and most CHIKV infections that occur during pregnancy will not result in the virus being transmitted to the fetus.
 However, when intrapartum transmission occurs, it can result in complications for the baby, including neurologic disease, hemorrhagic symptoms, and myocardial disease.
 There are also rare reports of spontaneous abortions after maternal CHIKV infection.

 Preliminary diagnosis is based on the patient’s clinical features, places and dates of travel, and activities.
 Laboratory diagnosis is generally accomplished by testing serum to detect virus, viral nucleic acid, or virus-specific IgM and neutralizing antibodies.
-During the first week after onset of symptoms, CHIKV infection can often be diagnosed by using viral culture or nucleic acid amplification on serum.
+During the first week after onset of symptoms, CHIKV infection can often be diagnosed by performing viral culture or nucleic acid amplification on serum.
 CHIKV-specific IgM and neutralizing antibodies normally develop toward the end of the first week of illness.
 Therefore, to definitively rule out the diagnosis, convalescent-phase samples should be obtained from patients whose acute-phase samples test negative.